-All sessions of the committee will be closed.
-The accused student(s) may request in writing that the hearings be open.
-The student may have one person (approved by the Associate Dean of Student Affairs) present during the hearing.
+All sessions of the Professional Conduct Committee will be closed.
+The responding student may have one person (approved by the Associate Dean of Student Affairs prior to the meeting day) present during the hearing.
 This person may not address the committee, speak on behalf of the student, question witnesses, or otherwise actively participate in the hearing.

 No attorney shall be present, as this is not a court of law.
-In the case of a closed hearing, all persons present at the proceedings shall be bound to disclose no more than the committee does in its official report on the case.
+All persons present at the proceedings shall be bound to disclose no more than the committee does in its official report on the case.
 Revelation of such details shall be considered a violation of the FSOP Honor Code and FSOP Student Code of Conduct.